InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/extended-content-ids.md

 Providers/sources of content IDs shall decide on a root domain which they own and will consistently use to identify themselves.
 Typically, this should be the business or operational domain of the provider.
 If a publisher is passing its own content IDs which do not come from some metadata aggregator, it should likewise choose and consistently use a root domain that it owns as the way it identifies itself.

-It is not assumed that this string has any meaning whatsoever to exchanges and DSPs.
+It is not assumed that the content ID string or name string (representing ID source) has any meaning whatsoever to exchanges and DSPs.
 They need only pass it onwards to contextual vendors, who are responsible for making their own arrangements to source metadata from the content ID sources that their DSP partners will observe.
+It is also possible that DSPs could make arrangements with content data platforms themselves instead of sending to contextual vendors.

 ### Example